-To extend a number of 7-segment displays in RealSimControl, the same CD74HC4067 module is used, but used as reversed (output) multiplexer.
-You can also use several multiplexers for output, but most likely only one output expansion board will be sufficient for your entire system (16 displays).
+To extend a number of 7-segment displays or LED drivers, the same CD74HC4067 module is used as reversed (output) multiplexer.
+You can use up to 4 multiplexers for output, but most likely only one-two output expansion boards will be sufficient for your entire system (32 displays).

-The difference from the input multiplexer is the connection and direction of signals, in this case Z (SIG) is used as input, and all 16 channels are used as outputs:
+The difference from the input multiplexer is the connection and direction of signals, in this case the SIG (Z) is used as input, and all 16 channels are used as outputs:

 The RealSimControl firmware program receives formatted data from the plugin that need to be changed for particular display.
 In the moment when needed channel is opened it sends data for output device connected to the selected channel.

 Note: Any single extension board can be used either for inputs or outputs only!
 Don't try to connect switches to output multiplexer.

 NOTE: Though the main input/output connection options mostly stay intact, the configuration protocol and hardware connections can be changed, sometimes drastically.